mysticetus-inc/dotcom/site/content/industry/academia/_index.md

 {{< components/feature-highlight
 	title="Data Quality Checked as its Collected"
-	subTitle="Fix Errors Right Away, take back those nights lost to data correction." text="Data errors are immediately viewable in the map display.
+	subTitle="Fix Errors Right Away, take back those nights lost to data correction alone." text="Data errors are immediately obvious in the map display.
 Entry classification is consistent.
-Calculations are automated." image="mysticetus-data-collection.png"
+Calculations are automated for you.
+Automatically and correctly capture data from field equipment such as theodolites and your gps." image="mysticetus-data-collection.png"
 	imagePosition="right"
 >}}

 {{< components/feature-highlight
 	title="Automated Analaysis and GIS Quality Mapping"
-	subTitle="Custom, Automated Analysis Capability with Professional Mapping" text="Aggregates data across days, weeks, months, etc. into a single, integrated report including your pictures and sighting notes.
+	subTitle="Custom, Automated Analysis Capability with Professional Mapping of results" text="Aggregate data across days, weeks, months, etc. into a single, integrated report including your pictures and sighting notes.
 Reports are customized by you to meet your requirements.
 Results exported at a click of the mouse." image="mysticetus-reporting.png"
 >}}